 The SPARK Awards program is also intended to educate and broaden the participation in stem cell research by young individuals representing the diversity of California’s population, including those hindered by economic constraints.
 We encourage students from economically disadvantaged backgrounds to participate in this program.

-In 2017 the CIRM SPARK Program at the City of Hope included (photos):
+In 2018, the CIRM SPARK program at City of Hope included (photos):

 - Lectures focusing on the ethics of alternative applications for stem cells.

 - Recruitment and learning opportunities with the Michael Amini Tranfusion Medicine Center

 - Three field trips for the students around Los Angeles.
-In 2017, the students visited the Huntington Library, Fulgent and the Natural History Museum, Mount Baldy, and NASA Jet Propulsion Laboratory (JPL).
+In 2018, the students visited the Huntington Library, Fulgent and the Natural History Museum.

 - Blogs and Instagram posts by SPARK students about their internship experience and stem cell research.